LloydJanseVanRensburg/FileUploads_NodeJS_Multer/README.md

 This repo has the following code:
 * Backend code this includes the server side rendered frontend aswell as all the backend API code used to handle the file uploads
-* Frontend code this includes the client side rendered frontend (React App)
+* Clientside code this includes the client side rendered frontend (React App)

 To use or test this repo code you would need to do the following:
 1. Download or clone this repo